-Clear Expectations
+Expectations

-Clear expectations of student work will be communicated through the development and distribution of course syllabi which detail major units of study and a description of student grading.
+Clear expectations of student work will be communicated through the development and distribution of course syllabi which detail major units of study and an overview of major assessments.

 Assessing Student Learning

 Student work is rigorous and within the frameworks of the PA Core standards and anchors and Pennsylvania School Code.
 School-wide grading standard: